cloud-gov/cg-design/researchplan.md

 --

-- Why are you interested in using a service like Cloud.gov?
-- What are the most important factors in your decision on using a service like Cloud.gov?
+- What do you use Cloud.gov for?
 - What do you do in your day-to-day work on your applications?
-- How many apps would you typically have running in an instance?

 - Do you currently use a GUI to manage your applications?
 (Maybe insert into screener)
 	- If so, how often?
+- For a cloud-hosting service, what information would you most need from a dashboard?
+- What would you need to do?
+- What are some common tasks

+--

+- What are the most important factors in your decision on using a service like Cloud.gov?
+- How many apps would you typically have running in an instance?

 - In what sort of situations would you use a dashboard?
 - What is your comfort level with the command line?